German recession fears mount as exports plunge

 The Federal Statistics Office said late-falling summer vacations in some German states had contributed to a fall in both exports and imports, but the figures still painted a gloomy picture for an economy that until recently was hailed in Berlin as Europe's "growth locomotive".

-Earlier this week, industrial orders and output data sufferd their steepest drops in more than five years.
+Earlier this week, industrial orders and output data suffered their steepest drops in more than five years.

 Hours after the trade data was released, a group of leading economic institutes joined the International Monetary Fund (IMF) in slashing forecasts for German growth.
 The institutes are now expecting growth of 1.3 percent this year and 1.2 percent next, down from 1.9 and 2.0 percent previously.

-The institutes also urged the government to cut corporate taxes, spend more on infrastructure and education, and take steps to encourage private investment, stressing that there was sufficient "financial room for manoeuvre".
+The institutes also urged the government to cut corporate taxes, spend more on infrastructure and education, and take steps to encourage private investment, stressing that there was sufficient "financial room for maneuver".

-Chancellor Angela Merkel's government has faced pressure from within Germany as well as from ailing European states such as France and Italy to ratchet up public investment instead of prioritising deficit reduction.
+Chancellor Angela Merkel's government has faced pressure from within Germany as well as from ailing European states such as France and Italy to ratchet up public investment instead of prioritizing deficit reduction.

 So far, however, Berlin has made clear that its top priority is to deliver on its promise of a "schwarze Null" - a federal budget that is in the black, or fully balanced - in 2015.